-Best New Music This Month: Summer Walker, FKA twigs, Halsey and More
+Best New Music of October: Summer Walker, FKA twigs, Halsey and More

 Here are the top new tracks to add to your playlist.

 Post-summer blues is a real thing, but with exciting new music from the likes of Summer Walker, Travis Scott and FKA twigs dropping over the past few weeks, we think we’ve found the cure.
 Apart from bops from the Atlanta songstress’ debut album Over It, Scott’s latest single “Highest in the Room” and twig’s “home with you,” October has brought us new tracks by Halsey, Tiffany Young, Camila Cabello, Sabrina Claudio and more.